Turkey Pie with Wholemeal Pastry and Christmas Leftovers

 - Pre-heat the oven.

-- Add the left-over vegetables (avoiding potato), cranberry or bread sauce and chopped fresh herbs.
+- Add a dollop of cranberry or bread sauce and some chopped fresh herbs.

-- Put the cornflour into a small bowl, add water and stir to make a thick paste.
+- Put the cornflour into a small bowl, add the cold water and stir to make a paste.

 - Remove the saucepan from the heat and stir in the cornflour mix.